peercoin/docs/app/assets/docs/010-mining.md

 >Peercoin uses both the Proof-of-Work and Proof-of-Stake algorithms.
 The PoW algorithm is used to spread the distribution of new coins.
 Up to 99% of all peercoins is created with PoW.
 Proof-of-Stake is used to secure the network: The chain with longest PoS coin age wins in case of a blockchain split-up.

 Peercoin uses the hashcash double iterated SHA-256 algorithm for [Proof-of-Work mining](https://en.bitcoin.it/wiki/Proof_of_work).
-This means anything that any hardware that can mine Bitcoin can mine Peercoin as well.
+This means that any hardware that can mine Bitcoin can mine Peercoin as well.

 To mine Peercoin, you need a mining software.
 Below is a list that is not official endorsed but have been found to have a decent reputation.